HackerPoet/MarbleMarcher/README.md

 This requires you to install wget, mingw-w64, and git (which you probably already have) either with HomeBrew (recommended) or otherwise.
 Theoretically, you should be able to just run `winMacOSBuild.sh`.
 There are no manual instructions because due to issues I had to just compile the thing manually which is annoying and has too many steps.

 ### Compiling on Windows
-Windows compilation has proved to be quite tough, and all efforts to compile via CMake have failed.
-There's only been one person who has managed to compile and run on Windows, and that was via manual compilation.
-But in case you'd like to try your hand at it, [here are some configuring (not compiling) instructions](https://www.reddit.com/r/Marblemarcher/comments/atpq47/how_to_configure_source_for_windows_with_cmake/).
-Keep in mind that after you finish the configuration, (which is a lot easier to pull off than compilation) you're on your own.
-But don't fret; we'll be fixing these issues once we figure out *how* exactly to do it.
+Windows compilation should work just fine now.
+It's relatively easy to do without help, but in case you'd like it, [here are some configuring and compiling instructions](https://www.reddit.com/r/Marblemarcher/comments/bamqyh/how_to_configure_and_compile_source_for_windows/).

 ## Launching
 ## macOS